RNAGenScape: Property-Guided, Optimized Generation of mRNA Sequences with Manifold Langevin Dynamics: Empirical Results

 \subsection{Efficiency and scalability}

-In addition to its strong property control, \ours is also highly efficient at inference time.
-As reported in Table~\ref{tab:results_property}, it achieves an inference speed of 0.57 ms/sample, nearly matching the fastest method (gradient ascent at 0.50 ms/sample) and substantially faster than many other property optimization methods (such as hill climbing at 81.53 ms/sample, DiffAb at 41.04 ms/sample, and IgLM at 157.57 ms/sample).
-This efficiency makes \ours well suited for large-scale or iterative design workflows where fast feedback is essential.
+In addition to its other merits, \ours is also highly efficient at inference time.
+As reported in Figure~\ref{fig:efficiency}, it achieves a throughput of 1.754 sample/ms, more than 1.6$\times$ faster than the most efficient biological sequence optimization method being compared.
+This efficiency makes \ours well suited for large-scale or iterative design workflows where high throughput is essential.